cdklabs/construct-hub/API.md

 ```

 - *Type:* [`@aws-cdk/core.Duration`](#@aws-cdk/core.Duration)
-- *Default:* 1 day
+- *Default:* never

 How frequently all packages should get fully reprocessed.
-Set to 0 to disable automatic re-processing.

 See the operator runbook for more information about reprocessing.